-7. Pets and Stray Animals
+16. Pets and Stray Animals

 - All safety measures shall be considered in preventing stray animals from causing hazard to facility and Workers but with regard to law on animal rights and environmental conservation efforts; - b.
 Fences/nets shall be installed where appropriate/feasible; - c.
-Wild animals should not be fed, touched, or adopted.
+Wild animals should not be fed, touched or adopted.
 Proper cautions should be observed around stray cats and dogs; - d.
-Workers shall leave wildlife alone and ensure that they do not allow themselves to be bitten or scratched by them: - e.
+Workers shall leave wildlife alone and ensure that they do not allow themselves to be bitten or scratched by them; - e.
 Domestic pets such as cats, dogs, birds, etc. shall not be allowed but if really needed (such as guard dogs), they shall be vaccinated for rabies and the vaccinations shall be kept current; - f.
-Keep trash can lid secure since open containers can attract wildlife; - g.
-Any bite incidents shall be reported to the local health department and it is important to consult doctor for medical advice and treatment; and - h.
+Trash can lids should be kept secure since open containers can attract wildlife: - g.
+Any bite incident shall be reported to the local health department and it is important to consult doctor for medical advice and treatment; and - h.
 Fuse boxes and other electrical parts with open wires (no insulation) shall be sealed to prevent animals (particularly rats and snakes) from short-circuiting the system.

-8. Security Equipment
+17. Security Equipment

-Security equipment such as cameras and motion sensors in vantage points can be installed and utilized to help deter or thwart unauthorized access and break-ins as well as track the movement of Worker and equipment to ensure safe operations and maintenance.
+- a.
+Security equipment such as cameras and motion sensors in vantage points can be installed and utilized to help deter or thwart unauthorised access and break-ins as well as track the movement of Worker and equipment to ensure safe operations and maintenance. - 18.
+Operations and Other Factors Affecting Public Safety

-- 9. Operations and Other Factors Affecting Public Safety - a.
-Un-manned, remote-controlled facilities may require more safety devices to adequately protect or at least warn the public: - b.
-Weather factors, such as rain and fog, can make project surfaces slick and obscure visibility, resulting in signs being less effective.
-Therefore, other safety warning devices such as lightings may be employed:

-- c.
-During high winds, ways in securing boats and other facilities vulnerable to sudden gusts of winds should be considered; and - d.
+- a.
+Proper warning and caution shall be employed when there is sudden start or stop of operation since it may create sudden water currents especially at the intake and tailrace; - b.
+Un-manned, remotely-controlled facilities may require more safety devices to adequately protect or at least warn the public; - Weather factors, such as rain and fog, can make project surfaces slick and obscure visibility, resulting in signs being less effective.
+Therefore, other safety warning devices such as lightings may be employed; - d.
+During high winds, ways in securing boats and other facilities vulnerable to sudden gusts of winds should be considered; and - e.
 Public safety aspects of each plant should be periodically evaluated.

-10. Warning Signs, Safety Devices and Measures
+19. Warning Signs, Safety Devices and Measures

-Solar power plants, in general, require warning signs, safety devices or other measures depending on the amount of protection necessary.
+Hydropower plants, in general, require warning signs, safety devices or other measures depending on the amount of protection necessary.

 a.
-Warning Signs
+Warning Signs:

 - i.
 Some structures may require only a warning sign, while another may require safety nets, railings, escape ladders, several warning signs, and the need to be enclosed with a chain link fence.
-Others may require audible devices, such as sirens, horns, or buzzers; - ii.
-Examples of signage warnings could be: "Stay Alive by Staying Out", "No Trespassing" or "Keep Out", "Danger of Drowning" which can be in English or Tagalog; - iii.
+Others may require audible devices, such as sirens, horns, or buzzers, which are generally used to warn of sudden changes in the rate of flow; - ii.
+Examples of signage warnings could be: "Stay Alive by Staying Out", "No Trespassing" or "Keep Out", "Danger of Drowning", or "Danger Dam Ahead" which can be in English or Tagalog; - iii.
 Size of the letters of the signage must be large enough from the distance they are needed to be first read; - Signs to warn of clearance heights should be in place whenever people and equipment are to pass under bridge, overpass, power and communication lines; and - v.
 Signs should be kept in good condition free from fading, flaking and/or vandalism and from obstructions such as plants, grasses, and trees.

 b.
-Buoys
+Buovs